gabigarms/BT5153-Final-Project/README.md

 The dataset was split into 1,695 training, 502 validation, and 246 test.

 ### 2.1 Data Preprocessing
 To enhance our model training process, we performed geometric transformations on the original dataset to double the total number of images to 3,390.
-We maintained the same class balances and train-validation-test splits for the [augmented dataset](insert github link).
+We maintained the same class balances and train-validation-test splits for the [augmented dataset](insert github link). **To successfully run our codes, kindly use the augmented dataset.**

 The following augmentation techniques were used:
 - `Rotate`: Random rotations between -10° and 10°, to